Antaine/MobileProject/DeveloperDiary.md

 Talked to game designer about the importance of the asthetics and leaving them to last as designing assets in blender slows done development(Through email).

 Added basic score.
-Talked with Designer about swapping the timer with a distance counter for better gameflow
+Talked with Designer about swapping the timer with a distance counter for better gameflow.
+Need to add Game over screen, improved collisions and more tiles.